poshsecurity/PlasterTemplate-PSModule/contributing.md

     * Bug fixes: Consider test cases that would have failed before the change but pass now.
     * New features: Test cases need to ensure that new features function correctly and existing features still function as previously expected.
 * Ensure that any code you write aligns with community style guides.
+* Don't include issue numbers in the PR title.
+* Ensure that your branch is up-to-date to reduce the merge conflicts that could occur.you

-## Things that might get your Pull Request rejected
+### Things that might get your Pull Request rejected
 There are often things in Pull Requests that might lead to a pull request being rejected, these include:

 * Malicious code.